dappnode/DAppNodeDocs/docs/help-us-translate.md

 - A Crowdin account

 ### Available languages
-On the project page you will see the available languages you can contribute to:
+On the Crowdin project page you will see the available languages which you can contribute to:

 <p align="center">
     <img src="../../../../img/translation_1.png"/>